Skip to main content

 • Use separate keys only when necessary to avoid extra storage fees.

-• Review CloudTrail retention settings to balance compliance and storage cost.
+• Review AWS CloudTrail retention settings to balance compliance and storage cost.